IDAES/idaes-pse/docs/user_guide/why_idaes.rst

 Open Source
 ^^^^^^^^^^^

-All IDAES Code is completely free and redistributable.
+All IDAES Code is completely free and redistributable, the license is avaliable :ref:`here<license:License>`.
 Users are free to modify and redistribute code, and community development is encouraged.

 Equation Oriented
 ^^^^^^^^^^^^^^^^^